orangewise/markdeck/examples/code-examples.md

 ## Thank You!

-These code examples showcase SlideDown's syntax highlighting capabilities.
+These code examples showcase MarkDeck's syntax highlighting capabilities.

 All powered by highlight.js!